- Former Students

 Charges and credits that appear on your e-bill originate from other departments, not from the Office of the Bursar.
 If you have questions about a specific item, please contact the office responsible for that charge or credit.
 Below is a list of the offices that most often place charges on student accounts.

-If you have a general billing question not related to these subject areas, contact us at email@example.com.
+If you have a general billing question not related to these subject areas, contact our office.

 260 Day Hall